waqas-24/AWS-SAA-C02/EC2-Basics/Notes.md

   - data warehouse
   - log processing

-- sc1 is designed for infrequent access and geard for maximum economy as it is the lowest cost EBS HDD volume
+- sc1 is designed for infrequent access and geared for maximum economy as it is the lowest cost EBS HDD volume

 - **sc1 Stats**